Skip to main content

 3. Know the signs: dizziness, headache, nausea, and clammy skin are early signs of heat exhaustion.
 Heat stroke includes confusion and a body temperature over 103°F (39.4°C).
 Heat stroke is a 911 emergency.

 4. Skip the noon beer: alcohol speeds up dehydration.
-Pace beer with water, especially in the bleachers.
+Pace beer with water, particularly in the bleachers.

 What Hotel-Based Urgent Care Do You Offer During All-Star Week?